lucyjenyichang/gdpr-linebot-controlled-qa/evaluation/retrieval_evaluation.md

 ## Overview

-This project is a **retrieval-based legal QA system**, not a generative model.
+This project is a **retrieval-based legal QA system**, not a real-time generative chatbot.

-Instead of producing answers via real-time LLM generation, the system retrieves pre-validated answers from a structured QA knowledge base built from GDPR Articles 1–11.

-Because of this design, traditional ML metrics such as accuracy, precision, or F1-score for classification tasks are not appropriate.
+Instead of generating answers directly with an LLM during runtime, the system retrieves responses from a **pre-validated QA knowledge base** built from GDPR Articles 1–11.
+Because of this design, traditional supervised learning metrics such as classification accuracy or F1-score are not appropriate as the primary evaluation framework.

-Instead, this evaluation focuses on:
+This evaluation therefore focuses on four system-level goals:

 - retrieval correctness
 - legal alignment
 - response safety
-- system robustness under different query types
+- knowledge boundary control

+The purpose is not only to measure whether the system can retrieve relevant legal content, but also whether it can behave **safely and predictably** under realistic legal-query conditions.

 ---